LSSTC-DSFP/LSSTC-DSFP-Sessions/Session2/Day1/comm_viz_assignment.md

 # Science Communication Project

-For DSFP Session 2, you and your partner will develop a short presenation (6 min + 4 min for questions) to be delivered on Friday afternoon.
+For DSFP Session 2, you and your partner will develop a short presentation (6 min + 4 min for questions) to be delivered on Friday afternoon.
 Both students must talk during the presentation.
 The presentation should accomplish the following:

 1. You must summarize and teach something you learned this week.
-    The intended level is graduate students that are not experts in machine learning.
+    The intended audience is graduate students that are not experts in machine learning.
 2. Throughout the week we will encounter the [`scikit-learn`](http://scikit-learn.org/stable/) package